php-llm/llm-chain/README.md

 --------------

 See [examples](examples) to run example implementations using this library.
-Depending on the example you need to export needed environment variables for API keys or deployment configurations:
+Depending on the example you need to export different environment variables for API keys or deployment configurations:

 ### Chat Examples